Classification of Traffic Using Neural Networks by Rejecting: a Novel Approach in Classifying VPN Traffic: Methodology

 \subsection{Data Set}

-Due to the fact that basic machine learning methods rely on feature selection strategies, several existing public traffic datasets include flow features datasets as well as raw traffic datasets.
-As an example, KDD CUP1999 and NSL-KDD have forty-one predetermined features in their dataset [11].
-Such datasets can not fulfill our specific requirements for raw traffic since these data sets contain few VPN and regular traffic.
-Several datasets include these features and solve our concern about raw traffic.
-ISCX data set comprises of six features of encrypted traffic and six features of other network protocols.
-Nowadays, such datasets are still the most common, and indeed the features are already quite comprehensive.
+Several existing public traffic datasets include flow features datasets, as well as raw traffic datasets.
+For instance, KDD CUP1999 and NSL-KDD have forty-one predetermined features in their datasets [19].
+Such datasets cannot fulfill our specific requirements for raw traffic, since these data sets contain few VPN and regular traffic samples.
+However, ISCX VPN-nonVPN dataset [3] comprises of six features of encrypted traffic and six features of other network protocol that it solves our concern about raw traffic.

-In comparison, we collected and utilized traffic from the actual traffic dataset.
+In comparison, we collected and utilized traffic from an actual traffic dataset.
 There are six traffic classes in this dataset, including chat, email, FTP, multimedia streaming, VoIP, and VPN.
 The utilization of such data sets results in finding the best model for classifying traffic and validating it compared to classification aims.
-The specific content of the data set is shown in Table I.
+The specific content characteristics of this data set is shown in Table \ref{table:1}.